 Chi and Che are very important, at times confusing, Italian words.
-What are they exactly?
-Solve the quiz at the end of the blog.
+Solve the quiz at the bottom of the blog

 In my last quiz about relative pronouns, I wrote the following sentence: